 We may find ourselves struggling to forgive those that have hurt us.
 We experience such severe heartbreak that forgiving is the last thing we want to do but we have got to forgive, spread hope in our communities and regain focus on the positive aspect of things and what is important to us.

-We are always given a choice, forgive and have the opportunity to accept God’s grace and continue to move forward or seek revenge which is not the right thing to do particularly in the current crisis situation we are facing.
+We are always given a choice, forgive and have the opportunity to accept God’s grace and continue to move forward or seek revenge which is not the right thing to do particularly in today's situation.
 We all watch the news, we listen to all the information coming through all the different media platforms and we are well aware of the issues around the world.
 We learn about poverty and hunger, we learn that people are dying all over the world and not only from the novel Corona virus but from all kinds of diseases like cancer, heart attacks, even obesity which by the way, affects a great number of young people, we also learn that there are millions of people still enslaved today.
 Life is extremely complicated to say the least, we know what the problems are and we may even know how to fix them but many times we refuse to face complexity.

 Bad news are trying to dominate our lives but what the world needs now is to stand strong and stay optimistic.